whatifif/handgesture/README.md

 If we use 3, 4, 5 as control, we have 3 * 3 = 9 controls and 45 * 9 = 135 different gestures which will cover the whole range of keys ( numbers, lower alphabets, upper alphabets, special keys and controls )

 For a right hand as a mouse, we can have 10 same gestures as left hand, which cover whole inputs from mouse.
 Our center of hand is a mouse cursor.
 The mouse cursor of computer will track the center of the right hand.
+There is only one region on the right side for a mouse.

 For a left-handed people, of course we can swap the left with the right.